KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-ZAPTEC by PierreGode](https://github.com/PierreGode/MMM-ZAPTEC)

-1. There is no `package.json`.
-We need this file to gather information about the module for the module list page.
+1. `package.json` issue: license should be a valid SPDX license expression
+2. No compatible or wrong license field in 'package.json'.
+Without that, we can't use an image.
-2. Recommendation: Found `XMLHttpRequest` in file `MMM-ZAPTEC.js`: Replace it with built-in fetch.
+3. Recommendation: Found `XMLHttpRequest` in file `MMM-ZAPTEC.js`: Replace it with built-in fetch.
-3. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
 4. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-5. Warning: No LICENSE file.

 ### [MMM-Zmanim by shmulyeng](https://github.com/shmulyeng/MMM-Zmanim)